rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

 #### Password Reset Protocol Attack

-Password reset protocols are typically based off of alternate contact information like phone numbers or email address.
-If a hacker has the information to reset your password, they have no need for you current password.
+Password reset protocols are typically based on alternate contact information like phone numbers or email address.
+If a hacker has the information to reset your password, they have no need for your current password.

 Use the following guideline to prevent hackers from guessing your passwords: